Arizona receiver Jacob Cowing named AP Second Team All-American

 Arizona Wildcats senior wide receiver Jacob Cowing was named an Associated Press Second Team All-American on Monday.

-Cowing joined Xavier Worthy (Texas) and Malik Nabers (LSU) as AP Second Team All-American selections.
+Cowing joined Xavier Worthy (Texas) and Malik Nabers (LSU) on the Second Team.
 Marvin Harrison Jr. (Ohio State), Rome Odunze (Washington) and Emeka Egbuka (Ohio State) were First Team picks.
-Former Arizona wide receiver Dorian Singer, who transferred to USC and is a preseason All-Pac-12 First Team honoree, did not make either AP preseason All-American teams.
+Former Arizona wide receiver Dorian Singer, who transferred to USC and is a preseason All-Pac-12 First Team honoree, did not make either AP preseason All-America team.

 Cowing is also a preseason All-Pac-12 Second Team selection, along with left tackle Jordan Morgan, and was mentioned on the Biletnikoff Award, Paul Hornung Award and Maxwell Award preseason watch lists.